-Entry requirements: Students must have a passion for and/or interest in pursuing a career in the Fitness and Sport industries.
+Students must have a passion for and/or interest in pursuing a career in the fitness and sport industries.

 They must have good quality written and spoken communication skills and an enthusiasm / motivation to participate in physical activity sessions.

 Each student must obtain a (free) 'Working with Children' Student Blue Card (application to be completed as part of the enrolment process).
 A student's official enrolment is unable to be finalised until their Student Blue Card has been issued.

-Students must also create and provide a USI.
+Students must also create USI.

-Duration: Two years
+Length of Course: Two years